priyankaincode/Person-Image-Classifier-NN/README.md

 **DESCRIPTION**

-This Python 3.6 program learns from a set of 1,526 images divided into training, validation, and test sets.
+This algorithm is able to recognize if an image contains a person/people in it or not.
+It learns from a set of 1,526 images divided into training, validation, and test sets.
 The images are stored in an HD5 file, with corresponding labels as to whether they contain a person/people or not.

 **INSTALLATION**